Most people think having multiple passports is just for the “James Bonds” and super wealthy of this world.

-As of December 2020, the Maltese passport is the easiest option for anyone to pursue if they wish to get EU citizenship AND money isn’t an issue (if money is an issue, we suggest you check out Portugal instead).
+As of December 2020, the Maltese passport is the easiest option for anyone to pursue if they wish to get EU citizenship through the investment route (if money is an issue, we suggest you check out Portugal instead).

-Malta will grant foreigners citizenship in less than 15 months in exchange for a combination of donation and investment into the country.
+Malta offers citizenship in less than 15 months in exchange for a combination of donation and investment into the country.

 The key program changes for 2020 are included below:

-But if you have no problem meeting the requirements, a Maltese passport is an excellent travel document that gives you visa-free access to 158 countries including all of the European Union (Malta is part of both the European Union and the Schengen Area).
+A Maltese passport is an excellent travel document that gives you visa-free travel access to 158 countries, including all of the European Union.

-Once you’ve met the requirements, you will need to maintain residency in Malta for 12 or 36 months before you can qualify for a passport, depending on your donation amount.
+Maltese citizenship is by far the best citizenship you can acquire by investment anywhere globally.
+Once you’ve met the conditions, you will need to maintain residency requirements in Malta for 12 or 36 months before qualifying for a passport.

-That doesn’t mean, however, that you will need to be in Malta for the entire time.
-In fact, there are no strict time requirements for you to spend a lot of time there – you just have to come fill out the paperwork in person.
+Fortunately, there are no strict time requirements for you to spend a lot of time there – you just have to come to fill out the paperwork in person.

-Panama used to be one of the easiest places to get citizenship in the world because of its simple, fast track residency process.
-And residency, in this case, is the first step towards a second passport.
+Panama used to be one of the easiest places to obtain citizenship in the world because of its simple, fast-track residency process.
+And residency, in this case, is the first step towards a dual citizen passport.

 The process works like this: you go to Panama and use one of 50+ options to apply for residency.
 (Yes.
 More than 50.
 They really want people to come to Panama.
 And the country also has easy citizenship requirements.)

 2020 PROGRAM UPDATE: In 2020, Panama launched four Golden Visa type programs for citizens of countries not included in the Friendly Nations list.
-You can find out more about the new Panamanian Residency By Investment Programs here.
+You can learn more about the new Panamanian Residency By Investment Programs here.

-Argentina’s passport is also a pretty solid travel document, with visa-free access to more than 150 countries– including all of Europe and Russia, Southeast Asia, South America.
-The only major drawback is that an Argentinian passport does not give you visa-free access to the US or Canada.
+Argentina’s passport is also a pretty solid travel document, with visa-free travel access to more than 150 countries, including Europe and Russia, Southeast Asia, and South America (but not the US or Canada).

 At that point, you may apply for naturalization.
 You will need a bit of Spanish language proficiency, but the exam is easy enough to pass without full fluency.

-Keep in mind that in spring 2020 Argentina ordered one of the strictest coronavirus lockdowns of any country.
-Argentina banned commercial flights in and out of the country through September 2020, and were barring tourists from entering the country during much of the COVID-19 lockdowns…
+Keep in mind that in spring 2020, Argentina ordered one of the strictest coronavirus lockdowns of any country.
+Argentina banned commercial flights in and out of the country through September 2020 and was barring tourists from entering the country during much of the COVID-19 lockdown.

-Argentina even went so far as to ban its own citizens and residents who were outside of the country from coming back home between March 16-31, 2020.
-That is something to keep in mind, especially if freedom to travel during potential future government lockdowns figures prominently into your reasons for acquiring a second passport.
+That is something to keep in mind, especially if the freedom to travel during potential future government lockdowns figures prominently in your reasons for acquiring a second passport.

 There are two great things about having Brazilian citizenship:

 One option is to marry a Brazilian citizen and apply for permanent residency immediately after that.
-After one year of permanent residency, you can apply for naturalization and a Brazilian passport.
-Talk about how to get a passport easily!
+After one year of permanent residency, you can apply for naturalization.

 Another option is having a baby in Brazil.
 In our Sovereign Man: Confidential member library, we profiled a couple who moved to Brazil and had their baby there.

-The baby automatically became Brazilian.
+Any children born in Brazil receive full citizenship, so the baby automatically became Brazilian.
 Ten months later, the parents gained permanent residency.
-A year later – and yes, they lived in Brazil the whole time – the couple qualified to apply for naturalization (full citizenship).
+A year later – and yes, they lived in Brazil the whole time – the couple qualified to apply for naturalization.

 2020 UPDATE: Brazil also offers an immigration category specifically for investors.
-After you bring BRL 600,000 into the country, you can get a 5-year residency permit.
-Given the real’s depreciation, this translates to approximately $130,000 only, which is quite affordable, relatively speaking.
+After you bring the minimum investment of BRL 600,000 into the country, you can get a 5-year residency permit.
+Given the real’s depreciation, this translates to approximately $130,000 only, which is quite affordable.

-You can invest the money in anything, or just leave it sitting in your Brazillian bank account.
-The program can lead to citizenship through regular naturalization after 5 years, making it an interesting option if you’re looking to gain a second passport in Latin America.
+You can invest the money in anything or leave it sitting in your Brazillian bank account.
+The program can lead to citizenship through regular naturalization after five years, making it an interesting option if you’re looking to gain a second passport in Latin America via investment opportunities.

-If you want to give your future child the invaluable gift of a second citizenship and passport, download our free report The Four Passports ANYONE Can Obtain
+If you want to give your future child the invaluable gift of second citizenship and passport, download our free report, The Four Passports ANYONE Can Obtain.

-2020 PROGRAM UPDATE: In May 2020, the Antiguan government announced that they will be slashing the application costs for families of six.
-Whereas previously the total cost of obtaining the country’s citizenship would have been $185,000 for a family of 6, the fee reduction means that you will now only have to spend $150,000 all-in.
+2020 PROGRAM UPDATE: In May 2020, the Antiguan government announced that they would be slashing the application costs for families of six.
+Whereas previously, the total cost of gaining citizenship would have been $185,000 for a family of 6, the fee reduction means that you will now only have to spend $150,000 all-in.

 As an added bonus, one family member can take advantage of a one-year, tuition-only scholarship from the University of the West Indies as part of the deal.

-The processing time for the entire process is around three to five months – so if you are looking for an expedited passport in a tax haven and you have the means, then a Caribbean passport could make a lot of sense.
+The processing time for the entire process is around three to five months – so if you are looking for an expedited passport in tax heaven, then a Caribbean passport could make a lot of sense.

-You can learn more about this option, and other Carribean passports on “COVID sale” in our in-depth article about citizenship-by-investment.
+You can learn more about this option and other Caribbean passports on “COVID sale” in our in-depth article about citizenship-by-investment.

-There are many ways to acquire a second passport– many more than we’re able to list in this article.
+There are many ways to become a citizen of another country – many more than we’re able to list in this article.
 (Luckily, we’ve written dozens more pieces detailing, step-by-step, how to acquire easy second citizenships.
 Check them out in the Sovereign Man archives.)

 We encourage you to research your options – and then TAKE ACTION.

-If you have one nationality, then one, single government has total control over your life, your finances, your business, and your personal affairs.
+If you have one nationality, then one government has total control over your life, finances, business, and personal affairs.

-Getting a second passport also means expanding your work, leisure and investment options – both for yourself and for your kids.
+Getting a second passport also means expanding your work, leisure and investment options – both for yourself and your kids.
 Many universities in Europe, for example, are low-cost or free to EU nationals.
-And another passport can also be great for protecting your assets and even yourself: as far as I can tell, terrorists aren’t going after Chileans.

 If you don’t have time to read the full article, here are the most frequently asked questions we get…